adithya77/SelfDrivingRemoteControlCar/README.md

 In this project I've used relays to control the car which is not a very good idea but it is easy for me to start with as I don't have great understanding of the controller in that RC car.

-Below is the car I've bought in amazon and broke it and connected it to raspberry pi using relay switch. https://www.amazon.in/AJUDIYA-ENTERPRISE-Rechargeable-Crawler-Monster/dp/B081X18S33
+Below is the car I've bought in amazon and opened it and connected it to raspberry pi using relay switch. https://www.amazon.in/AJUDIYA-ENTERPRISE-Rechargeable-Crawler-Monster/dp/B081X18S33

 ---